Umayyad state of Córdoba: Arts

 In the 9th century, Abd al-Rahman II established a workshop that produced official embroidered textiles known as tiraz, a custom that also existed in the east.
 In the 10th century, the caliph's official workshops, such as those at Madinat al-Zahra, fabricated luxury products for use at court or as gifts for guests, allies, and diplomats, which stimulated artistic production.
 Many objects produced in the caliph's workshops later made their way into the collections of museums and Christian cathedrals in Europe.
 Among the most famous objects of this period are ivory boxes which are carved with vegetal, figurative, and epigraphic motifs.
 Notable surviving examples include the Pyxis of al-Mughira, the Pyxis of Zamora, and the Leyre Casket.

 The caliphal workshops also produced fine silks, including tiraz textiles, ceramics, and leatherwork.
 Metalwork objects were also produced, of which the most famous surviving piece is the so-called "Córdoba Stag", a bronze fountain spout carved in the form of a stag which was made at Madinat al-Zahra and preserved by the Archeological Museum of Córdoba.
-Two other bronze examples of similar craftsmanship, shaped like deers, are kept at the National Archeological Museum in Madrid and the Islamic Art Museum in Doha.
+Two other bronze examples of similar craftsmanship, shaped like deer, are kept at the National Archeological Museum in Madrid and the Islamic Art Museum in Doha.
 While the production of ivory and silk objects largely stopped after the Caliphate's collapse, production in other mediums like leather and ceramic continued in later periods.

 Marble was also carved for decorative elements in some buildings, such as wall paneling and window grilles.
 One of the most prolific types of marble craftsmanship were capitals, which continued the general configuration of Roman Corinthian capitals but were deeply carved with Islamic vegetal motifs (known as ataurique in Spanish) in a distinctive style associated with the caliphal period.
 These capitals later became prized spolia and can be found in later buildings across the region built under the Almoravids and Almohads.
 Another notable example is a marble basin, now kept at the Dar Si Said Museum in Marrakesh, which was crafted at Madinat al-Zahra between 1002 and 1007 to serve as an ablutions basin and dedicated to 'Abd al-Malik, the son of al-Mansur, before being shipped to Morocco and re-used in new buildings.